Justice League Dark

 Justice League Dark, or JLD, is a superhero team appearing in American comic books published by DC Comics.
-The team would make their debut appearance in Justice League Dark #1 (September 2011).
-The Justice League Dark team features some of the more supernatural characters in the DC Universe, handling mystical threats and situations deamed outside the scope of the traditional Justice League.
-Similarly to the Justice League title, the team features well-known characters such as John Constantine, Zatanna, Batman, Doctor Fate, and Wonder Woman while also bringing exposure to lesser-known supernatural characters.

-Justice League Dark has been adapted several times, appearing in both the animated movies Justice League Dark and Justice League Dark: Apokolips War.
+The team made their debut in Justice League Dark #1 (September 2011).
+The team features some of the more supernatural characters in the DC Universe, handling mystical threats and situations deemed outside the scope of the traditional Justice League.
+Similarly to the Justice League title, the team features well-known characters such as John Constantine, Zatanna, Doctor Fate, and Wonder Woman while also bringing exposure to lesser-known supernatural characters.
+Two animated films were produced based on the team: Justice League Dark (2017) and Justice League Dark: Apokolips War (2020).